elysiajs/documentation/docs/concept/schema.md

 This means that you will get strict type defining once from a schema and get inferred type to TypeScript without needing to write a single TypeScript.

 ## Global and scope
-The global schema will define all types of a handler in the scope.
+The global schema will define all types within the scope of a handler.

 ```typescript
 app.guard({